tonethar/IGME-330-Fall-2019/weekly/week-06A-notes.md

 <hr>

-### III-C. Create a helper function to reduce duplication of code and facilitate reuse
+### III-C. Create helper functions to reduce duplication of code and facilitate reuse

 - AV-2 is duplicating a bunch of code when it draws the 3 sets of circles - how about refactoring this code into a helper function - something like this: